liniguez/Telescope_simulations/Simulations.md

 bowtie2 -x /home/ubuntu/references/bowtie2/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index -U all_possible_reads_HML2_75.fa -S all75reads_mapped_all.sam --very-sensitive -f -a -p $(nproc)
 ```

 Genome coverage was calculated, once all possible mapping sites were identified, form regions outside HERV loci.
-If a genomic region presents coverage it means that this region present sequence similary to HML2 transcripts.
+If a genomic region presents coverage it means that this region present sequence similarly to HML2 transcripts.

 ``` bash
 #Get bed file from the annotations